ljw1004/roslyn/docs/specs/feature - arbitrary async returns - discussion.md

 It would be possible to augment the language further, so that within the body of an async method it can use a reserved keyword `this.__builder` to refer in a strongly-typed way its current builder.
 But that doesn't seem worth it.

-I also wonder about having the *caller* could construct and manipulate the builder in code before the async method started, to give it some context.
+I also wonder whether the *caller* could construct and manipulate the builder in code before the async method started, to give it some context.
 But I don't see any good way to write this.

 ## Discuss: overload resolution with async lambdas

 There's a thorny issue around overload resolution.
-The proposal has stated has one solution for it.
+The proposal has one solution for it.
 I want to outline the problem and discuss alternatives.
+We have to build up to the problem with some examples...

 **Example1:** This is allowed and infers `T = int`.
 Effectively, type inference can "dig through" `Task<T>`.
 This is a really common pattern.
 ```csharp